merijnv/merijnv.github.io/index.md

 This is called 'bump the pointer' allocation.

-De-allocation is free from a programmers perspective: when an object becomes unreachable (it's reference counter becomes zero), is becomes available for garbage collection.
+De-allocation is free from a programmers perspective: when an object becomes unreachable (its reference counter becomes zero), it becomes available for garbage collection.

 Short lived objects are really fast to de-allocate.
 Objects are created in a memory space called Eden.
-If Eden gets full a (minor) GC is triggered.
+If Eden gets full a (minor, young generation) GC is triggered.
 Objects that are still reachable are copied over to the new Eden, the pointer there becomes the new allocation pointer and on we go.
 Objects that get copied a few rounds in Eden get "promoted" to the next memory space (Survivor).
+This keeps Eden small and fast.

 This may sound like a lot of copying, but if the objects are really short-lived, the Eden GC has not a lot of work.
 In current JVMs, the space is